bruceravel/SCFtests/use.md

 ### SCF

-This is a test that runs any of the curated standards against a sequence of different feff models related to probing the effect of self-consistency.
+This is a test that runs any of the curated standards against a sequence of different Feff models related to probing the effect of self-consistency.
 Feff will be run in each of the following ways:

-1. feff6
+1. Feff6
-2. feff8 without self-consistency
+2. Feff8 without self-consistency
-3. feff8 with one or more radii for the self-consistency computation
+3. Feff8 with one or more radii for the self-consistency computation

-The point of this test is to evaluate the effect of the feff model on EXAFS fitting.
-This tests feff6 against feff8 and self-consistency against the absence of self-consistency.
+The point of this test is to evaluate the effect of the Feff model on EXAFS fitting.
+This tests Feff6 against Feff8 and self-consistency against the absence of self-consistency.

 [As discussed elsewhere](README.md), self-consistency provides scant